Monitoring and evaluation through analysis and reporting of quality indicators is an integral part of any health policy.

 - Knowledge, attitudes, beliefs and practices – KABP

-Analyze and communicate results
+Analyzing and communicating results

 Data collected from monitoring and evaluation efforts should be analyzed by the multisectoral coordinating group and additional key stakeholders.

-Results from monitoring indicators (such as input and process indicators) can aid in discussions related to future implementation strategies, whilst results from evaluation indicators (such as output, outcome or impact indicators) can also be used in future resource allocation decisions.
+Results from monitoring indicators (such as input and process indicators) can inform discussions related to future implementation strategies, whilst results from evaluation indicators (such as output, outcome or impact indicators) can also be used in future resource allocation decisions.
 Information for both sets are needed, as a failure of impact may be due to a failure in implementation.

 Results should be fed back to collaborating partners and interested stakeholders, especially management.
 Communication methods and content should be tailored to the audience, and reporting should be transparent to promote confidence in the national action plan.
 Positive progress should be acknowledged and public recognition should be made of the contributions and successes of all partners involved in the project.
 Affirmation of hard work will provide incentive for stakeholders to continue to be involved in the process.